mthiel117/webinar_feb9/README.md

 ![output](docs/net-info.png)

-## Example Playbook - Create Base Configs from CSV File
+## Example #2 - Ansible Playbook to Create Base Configs from a CSV File

 The following playbook creates a unique base device configuration for each row in the CSV file.